Skip to main content

 What fair financial practices look like:

-Platform Tool: Use our Fair Cost Gap Calculator to instantly see if you're being overcharged.
-Input the quoted weekly fee and your local authority—we'll show your gap vs MSIF, affordability band, and potential negotiation savings (average £4,200/year).
+Platform Tool: Use our Fair Cost Gap Calculator to see how a quoted fee compares to MSIF benchmarks.
+Input the quoted weekly fee and your local authority — we'll show your gap vs MSIF, affordability band, and potential negotiation range.
 Calculate Fair Cost Gap →

 Learn more: How to Negotiate Care Home Fees Using MSIF Data